google/WebFundamentals/src/content/en/updates/2017/02/improved-add-to-home-screen.md

 Yes.

+### Will my app be re-installed when I get a new device?

+Not at this time, but we think it is an important area and we are investigating ways to make it work.

 ### Will I get auto granted Push Notifications permissions like I do in Android?

 No, but we intend to experiment with this at a later date.
 (See [the